menu icon

 4. Bins filled with stuff that doesn't belong to your kid.

-5. Shoes (Affiliate Link) that were never worn or hurt their feet.
+5. Shoes (affiliate) that were never worn or caused any pain to their feet.

 6. Bedding never used.